tcpipuk/mcp-server/README.md

        stop_grace_period: 1s
    ```

+   > **Note**: Setting `SSE_HOST` and `SSE_PORT` enables network mode (SSE), which is what you
+   > want for LibreChat.
+The server automatically detects this and configures itself appropriately.

 3. Run `docker compose up` to start both containers

-The setup uses two containers:
+The setup uses two containers to balance power with safety:

-- The main server container handles connections and coordinates tools
+- The main server handles connections and coordinates tools
-- A sandbox container provides a clean, isolated environment for running commands safely
+- A separate sandbox provides an isolated environment for running commands

-> **Note**: The server will automatically use network mode (SSE) when you set `SSE_HOST` and
-> `SSE_PORT`.
-This is what you want for using it with LibreChat.

 Most people use this with either:

 - [Claude Desktop](https://modelcontextprotocol.io/quickstart/user) - connects directly to your computer
 - [LibreChat](https://www.librechat.ai/docs/local) - connects over the network

-For LibreChat, add this to your `librechat.yaml` to connect:
+For LibreChat, add this to your `librechat.yaml`:

 ```yaml:librechat.yaml
 mcpServers: